Picovoice/zebra/demo/python/README.md

-# Falcon Speaker Diarization Demos
+# Zebra Speaker Diarization Demos

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

-## Falcon
+## Zebra

-Falcon is an on-device speaker diarization engine.
-Falcon is:
+Zebra is an on-device speaker diarization engine.
+Zebra is:

 - Private; All voice processing runs locally.
 - Cross-Platform: